KosinskiLab/pyTME/doc/quickstart/matching/fitting.rst

         -a 40 \
         -o output.pickle

-We can also apply various filters to the atomic structure, such as a lowpass filter to 30 Ångstrom, and crop the map to its contour level to improve computational efficiency
+We can also apply various filters to the atomic structure, such as a lowpass filter to 30 Ångstrom

 .. code-block:: bash